 A professor in the Department of Teacher Education and Administration where she has worked for the past ten years, Dr. Harrell currently teaches the following courses for the Secondary Education Program: The Multicultural Curriculum (EDSE 5005), and Instructional Strategies in Secondary Classrooms (EDSE 5003).
 Her research interests include the topics of science teacher quality and science teacher effectiveness.
 Specifically, her research explores teacher quality variables such as coursework, GPA, and age of coursework, teacher efficacy, classroom environment, and the impact of the teacher on student learning.
 As program administrator for the Secondary Online Teacher Certification program, she coordinates recruitment and advising for over 300 graduate students.
 In 2008 she was the UNT nominee for the Minnie Piper Stevens Teaching Award, and she received the UNT Presidents Award for Teaching in 2009.
 In 2011 she received the UNT Teacher Scholar Award.

-Dan Heiman is an Assistant Professor of Bilingual Education in the Department of Teacher Education & Administration and joined the faculty in 2018.
-His research focuses on how neoliberal processes and ideologies impact Dual Language contexts, and how stakeholders respond/talk back to these processes.
-He is committed to social justice research and pedagogies that center the realities, histories, and voices of marginalized communities, and has documented how this takes root in schools.
-He has published in the International Multilingual Research Journal, Review of Research in Education, and was a collaborator on Abriendo Brecha: Antología Crítica sobre la Educación Bilingüe de Doble Inmersión, the first edited book in Spanish about critical processes in Two-Way Bilingual Education.
+Dan Heiman is an Assistant Professor of Bilingual Education in the Department of Teacher Education & Administration and a faculty affiliate in the Latina/o and Mexican-American Studies program.
+His research uses critical ethnographic methods and examines how stakeholders make sense of and oftentimes interrogate neoliberal processes and policies in Two-Way Bilingual Education and critical bilingual pedagogies in the preparation of future bilingual teachers.
+He has published in both English and Spanish in the International Multilingual Research Journal, Theory into Practice, and the Revista Bilingüe.
 His dissertation, Two-way Immersion, Gentrification, and Critical Pedagogy: Teaching Against the Neoliberal Logic, earned first place in the 2018 Bilingual Education Research SIG of the American Educational Research Association.
-He was a fourth-grade bilingual teacher in El Paso, Texas and teacher educator at the University of Veracruz, México, before receiving his Ph.D. in Curriculum & Instruction with a specialty in Bilingual/Bicultural Education, while also earning a Graduate Portfolio in Mexican-American and Latin@ Studies from the University of Texas, Austin in 2017.
+He was a fourth-grade bilingual teacher in El Paso, Texas, and teacher educator at the University of Veracruz, México, before receiving his Ph.D. in Curriculum & Instruction with a specialty in Bilingual/Bicultural Education, while also earning a Graduate Portfolio in Mexican-American and Latin@ Studies from the University of Texas, Austin in 2017.

 James Hoffman is a Professor of Language and Literacy at The University of North Texas and currently serves as the Meadows Endowed Chair for Literacy.
 Dr. Hoffman is a former editor of The Reading Research Quarterly and The Yearbook of the National Reading Conference.
 He has served as President of the National Reading Conference and as a member of the Board of Directors of the International Reading Association.
 Dr. Hoffman was an affiliated scholar with both the National Reading Research Center and the Center for the Improvement of Early Reading Achievement.
 He was elected to the Reading Hall of Fame in 2002 and served as President of this organization from 2008-2010.
 Dr. Hoffman served as the chair for the International Reading Association’s Commission and the “Prepared to Make a Difference” research project.
 He has been active in international literacy projects in Central American, Africa and Asia.
 This past year he was awarded the Oscar Causey lifetime achievement award for research in literacy by the Literacy Research Association.
 The primary focus for his research has been on teaching and teacher preparation.
 Dr. Hoffman has published more than 150 articles, books and chapters on literacy related topics.